zbahati/vet_clinic_database/README.md

 <!-- FAQ (optional) -->

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

-- **[What kind of technology would be better to use while using this project]**

   - for this project you need to have postgress installed , and pgAdmin so that you can use this project